With Islamophobia on the rise, celebrating Ramadan feels more important than ever

-In case you missed it, Muslims all over the world, including in the United States, have been observing a special month, Ramadan.
-This month could not have come at a better time, given the caustic political climate and rampant Islamophobia in out society.
+In case you missed it, Muslims all over the world, including in the United States, are observing a special month, Ramadan.
+This month could not have come at a better time, given the caustic political climate and rampant Islamophobia in our society.
 Our president is constantly attacking Representative Ilhan Omar and characterizing her as dangerous, anti-American, and anti-Semitic.
 In doing so, he revives his familiar hateful refrain against Muslims—further dividing the country as death threats rise against Ilhan, leading Speaker Nancy Pelosi to call for extra security for Ilhan’s safety.
 Many Muslim Americans—including me—feel cornered.
 But despite my concerns, Ramadan lets me feel more hopeful.

 Ramadan is a time of solace for the Muslim community and beyond.
 This month allows me to feel renewed.
 Eating and drinking become more meaningful because I am fasting.
 Something as mundane as sleeping becomes special.
 I change my intention, making the simple act of rest an act of worship so I can restore my energy each day to do good.
-It is a month that everyone that can teach everyone important values—regardless of one’s religious affiliation.
+It is a month that everyone can teach anyone important values—regardless of one’s religious affiliation.
 And it is a month that non-Muslims can learn more about.

 There is a common misconception that all Muslims are Arabs and all Arabs are Muslims—which is not the case.
 Muslims are the most racially and ethnically diverse people in the United States and come from all backgrounds, proving that people of all perspectives can learn from this month.
 The diversity can especially be seen in our cuisine.
 There are different levels of observance among worshippers, but the fast begins before sunrise and ends at sunset.
 In both the pre-dawn meal, the suhur, and the breaking of the fast, the iftar, an elaborate feast may be prepared—from Bengali aaloo bhortha (flavored mashed potatoes) to Arabi waraq dawali (succulent stuffed grape leaves).